erlsci/yaws/README.md

     $> ./configure --prefix=$PWD/_inst && make install
     $> $PWD/_inst/bin/yaws -i

-If you used rebar to compile Yaws, you can alternatively start Yaws with
+If you used ``rebar3`` to compile Yaws, you can alternatively start Yaws with

     $> ./bin/yaws -i